locemarn/react-bank/README.md

 ## Getting Started

-For using this app, you can clone this project to your computer.
+For using this app, you can clone this project to your computer with the command `git clone git@github.com:locemarn/react-bank.git`.

-Late, you need run commannd `npm install` to install all dependencies.
+Late, you need run command `npm install` to install all dependencies.

-After that, you just can run command 'npm start' or if you prefeer using yarn, run command 'yarn start'.
+After that, you just can run command `npm start` or if you prefeer using yarn, run command `yarn start`.

 Have fun. =)